-The day was May 12th – some time in the early 1990s.
+The day was May 12th – sometime in the early 1990s.
 A child was born – one of many.
 There was absolutely nothing in particular about this child that was amazing.
 No special abilities, no unique physical attributes, nothing.
 He was just an ordinary Southeast Asian baby.

-Little did the parents, doctors, and maybe some other people around realized however.
+Little did the parents, doctors, and maybe some other people around realized, however.
 This child was a master introvert – not by choice.
 In other words, he was quiet…too quiet.

-What would that mean for this child then in a world that is full of extroverts and people jumping in front of buses for attention?
+What would that mean for this child than in a world that is full of extroverts and people jumping in front of buses for attention?
 It means he was just not ordinary.
 And if you’re an introvert, you’re not an ordinary person, you’re a spectacular individual.

-Introverts have a super power in spite of popular belief.
+Introverts have a superpower in spite of popular belief.
 I’m just here to help you realize it.

-Hi, I’m Jon…the Insane Introvert.
 For about a year now I’ve been reading books, watching videos, constantly being told, yes, you can do it!

 But there’s a slight problem.
-I’m a short awkward minority Asian.
+I’m a short, awkward, minority Asian.

 Now I know what you’re thinking.
 What kind of excuse is that?